franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 #### As Component Consumer

-You use the Component Author provided class names to alter the component looks.
+You use the Component Author provided class names to alter the component's looks.

 ### CSS Theme variables